ChiHangChen/ChiHangChen.github.io/index.md

 * 2018/11-2019/05
 : *Fault Detection for Dyeing Process*
+  `Using machine learning techniques (Microsoft lgbm model) and explainable AI (LIME) to find key features of causing dyeing process failed.`

 * 2018/07-2019/06
-: *Optimization of Cutting Parameters for NC Machining*
+: *Optimization of Cutting Parameters for NC Machining* `Using machine learning techniques (Microsoft lgbm model) and optimization algorithm (GA) to find optimal setting of cutting parameters`

 * 2017/06-2017/10
-: *Module  for  Advanced  Monitoring  the  Difference  among  IC  Package  Machines	*
+: *Module  for  Advanced  Monitoring  the  Difference  among  IC  Package  Machines	* `Using machine learning techniques (PLSR model) and optimization algorithm (GA) to find optimal setting of cutting parameters`

 * 2016/06-2018/06
-: *Big  Data  Analytics  for  Precision  Molding  Process*
+: *Big  Data  Analytics  for  Precision  Molding  Process* `Using machine learning techniques (PLSR model) and optimization algorithm (GA) to find optimal setting of cutting parameters`
+  `Using convolutional neural network (InceptionResNetv2) classify precision forming product` `Using convolutional neural network classify precision forming process signal`

 ***